aws-samples/amazon-mwaa-examples/dags/get_dag_id/README.md

 ### Versions Supported

-Apache Airflow 2.2.2 on Amazon MWAA, other 2.x versions and platforms may also work but are untested.
+Apache Airflow 2.2.2, tested on Amazon MWAA.
+Other 2.x versions and platforms may also work but are untested.

 ### Setup